 Conclusion

 Eyelash extension adhesive remover is the unsung hero of the lash industry.
-By choosing high-viscosity, GBL-free formulas and mastering the “Dry Cleanse” protocol, you protect your clients from pain and your business from liability.
+By choosing high-viscosity, GBL-free formulas and mastering the “Dry Cleanse” protocol, you protect your clients from pain and your business from risk.

 Stop using gels that sting.
 Upgrade to creams that comfort.
 Your retention rates—and your clients—will thank you.